 The non-profit organization is supported entirely by fundraising efforts.
 Most of the support comes from the proceeds of the annual barbeque dinner at the winter Snow Fest.
-All donations are used for emergency equipment, including first aid supplies, backboards, oxygen tanks, AEDs, splints, radios, vests, sleds, and ropes.
+All donations are used for emergency equipment and supplies.

 Interested in Joining?

-Training Requirements: Do you think you have what it takes to be a patroller.
-Each member must complete a rigorous Outdoor Emergency Care training, be a certified EMT, or a medical professional.
+Training Requirements: Do you think you have what it takes to be a patroller?
+Each member must complete a basic first aid/CPR Training or Outdoor Emergency Care training or be a certified EMT, paramedic or medical professional.
 Each patroller must complete first aid and CPR refreshers, toboggan handling, and lift evacuation training as part of the annual re-certification process.

-For Additional Information: If you have questions about our patrol or are interested in joining, contact Paul Whitman at 541-947-6110.
+For Additional Information: If you have questions about our patrol or are interested in joining, contact Cory Thornton at 541-408-5581.